akramsaleh12/Legacy-Modernization-Project-1/Reach Streamlit Application/Link_to_Streamlit_App.md

 [You can reach Payroll System Streamlit Application here ](https://legacy-modernization-project-1.streamlit.app/)

 # Note:
-Sometimes the application is sleeping, to start the application click button
+Sometimes the application is sleeping, to start the application click button:

 ##         Yes, get this app back up!